metauni/metauni.github.io/posts/make-your-own/make-your-own.md

 Great, you are ready to design, test and share your metauni node!
 You don't actually have to publish your game to test it out - you can do this locally within RobloxStudio.
 Just go to the test tab and click `Play`.
 ![](play-test.png)

-For someone (e.g. you) to join your node and use voice chat, they need to join your discord server (you can invite them by right clicking your server name) and register their Roblox user name.
+For someone (e.g. you) to join your node and use voice chat, they need to join your Discord server (you can invite them by right clicking your server name) and register their Roblox user name.
 To do this, they go to any channel (you might want to make a dedicated channel for this) and send `!register <ROBLOXUSERNAME>`.
 ![](register-user.png)

 Now we can test it out.
-Before entering a zone, you must first manually join any voice channel in your discord server, in order for the bot to find and move you.
+Before entering a zone, you must first manually join any voice channel in your Discord server, in order for the bot to find and move you.
 When your character enters a zone, an event is triggered to notify your bot running on repl.it.
-The repl.it bot reacts to this request and moves the associated discord user to the voice channel for that zone.
+The repl.it bot reacts to this request and moves the associated Discord user to the voice channel for that zone.
 If no voice channel has the same name as the zone, the bot automatically creates a new voice channel for that zone in the `ZONES` category, and moves the user to it.
 ![](zone-channels.png)

-As you create more zones with different names in your Roblox world, you can simply walk into the zone to generate the corresponding voice channel in your discord.
+As you create more zones with different names in your Roblox world, you can simply walk into the zone to generate the corresponding voice channel in your Discord.

 ## "I need help!"